stefanwimmer128/core/docs/index.md

 A functional programmers dream

 !!! warning "Pre-release only"
-    This module only offers pre-release versions.
-Be careful.
+    This module only offers pre-release versions that may be unstable or contain bugs.

 ## Installation